Applying for a job?

 - Function as an effective liaison and intermediary between local hospitals and the community.

-- Develop and foster effective collaboration between clinical departments, divisions, medical staff leadership, faculty and other affiliated services (inside and outside of the practice) to ensure an integrated approach to providing services, and fulfilling the practice’s clinical, research and educational goals and objectives.
+- Develop and foster effective collaboration between clinical departments and leadership to ensure an integrated approach to providing services, and fulfilling the practice’s clinical, research and educational goals and objectives.

 - Facilitate the development of clinic services, and display an ability to work effectively within the group’s decision making and organizational structures.